 One of the boys made it even better.

-I started by having them cut the vocab word cards out of the back of the book, since the plan was to use those to play Go Fish after going over the words in English.
-I told the kids to write their names on the backs so that we can easily separate them later, and one kid decided to just write X on all of his cards because he felt lazy.
+I started by having them cut the vocab word cards out of the back of the book.
+The plan was to use those to play Go Fish after going over the words in English.
+I told the kids to write their names on the backs so we can easily separate cards later.
+One kid decided to just write X on all of his cards because he felt lazy.
 I started calling him Mr. X.